-Travel Grants (for Holidays)
+- Travel (Holiday) Grants

 - Retrospective applications will not normally be considered nor will the College normally pay for food.

 - Assistance will not normally be offered for expenses incurred in connection with a course requirement.

 - For grants awarded in connection with travel to conferences, fieldwork or similar, students are required to make a short report (1 page of A4 as a maximum) giving an account of how the grant was used and how it has been of benefit to their academic studies.
 The report should be submitted to the Tutorial Office within one month of return or by the date specified on the Senior Tutor's letter, together with receipts for all expenses incurred to cover the full amount of the award.
 If final expenses were less than that of the original award, students will be asked to reimburse the difference.

 - In cases where a student is attending a conference but not presenting a paper or poster, the College will normally only consider contributing up to 50% of the cost of attendance.